Autodesk: History

 Autodesk introduced a new logo at the TED conference in Long Beach, California, on February 26, 2013.

 Autodesk announced the largest lay off in its history on November 27, 2017, with the lay off of 1,150 jobs.
 This was in addition to the almost 1,000 job cuts announced in January 2016.
 The number of Autodesk employees decreased from approximately 9,200 to 7,200 in less than 2 years.

 Autodesk updated to its current logo in September 2021.

-In 2022, Autodesk moved their headquarters to San Francisco from San Rafael, California—which served as their headquarters since 1994.
+In 2022, Autodesk moved its headquarters to San Francisco from San Rafael, California—which served as its headquarters since 1994.

 In 2025, Autodesk layoffs of 1,350 employees roughly 9% of its workforce as part of restructuring effort to focus on AI and cloud computing.

+In January 2026, Autodesk shed about 7% of its global workforce.
+This amounted to approximately 1000 jobs.

+In February 2026, Autodesk announced its investment of $200 million in World Labs, an AI spatial intelligence company who specializes in multimodal world models.
+The world models developed by World Labs are able to generate realistic 3D worlds that can manipulated, simulated, reconstructed, and interacted with by both human users and AI agents.
+Autodesk's collaboration with World Labs aims to advance physical-world AI via technical exploration inspired by customer desires and real-world outcomes.
+Additionally, World Labs announced their mission to revolutionize storytelling, creativity, robotics, scientific discovery, and more using the new funding and knowledge Autodesk brings.
+Autodesk will serve as an advisor to World Labs with collaboration in research and world model development.
+According to AutoDesk News, the investment in World Labs is a deliberate choice to pursue a more human centered path when developing and using AI solutions.